rbf22/dsspy/doc/mkdssp.md

 # BUGS

-The mmCIF format currently lacks a lot of information that was available in the old format like information about the bridge pairs or the span of the various helices recognized.
-Also the accessibility information is left out.

-If you think this information should be part of the output, please contact the author.
+If mkdssp does not behave as expected, please contact the author.

 # AUTHOR